tuchk4/awesome-create-react-app/README.md

 So we do not recommend to use babel presets besides the [babel-preset-react-app](https://github.com/facebookincubator/create-react-app/tree/master/packages/babel-preset-react-app) that is already configured at Create React App.

+### How to change webpack entry point and output dir?

+There is the issue - [Customize build folder #1354](https://github.com/facebookincubator/create-react-app/issues/1354).
+This is feature is very useful along with entry point customizing and I have left  [comment](https://github.com/facebookincubator/create-react-app/issues/1354#issuecomment-275647959) about this.

+But according to this Pull Request [Fix- react-scripts build doesn't allow for specified path #1362](https://github.com/facebookincubator/create-react-app/pull/1362#issuecomment-271284738) we should not expect such customizations in near future.

+> won’t be introducing more configuration on a case-by-case basis.
+We might add support for a configuration file at some point, but not now.

+There are some hacks how to change webpack config but note that it is officially unsupported and can break in any version.

 ### How to change webpack config?
 ### How to add custom webpack plugins?